Kufi: International use

-Jazz rock/jazz fusion Weather Report frontman and keyboardist Joe Zawinul had been longtime wearing kufi, both on stage with the band and outside of it, in his private/personal life.
+Jazz rock/jazz fusion Weather Report frontman and keyboardist Joe Zawinul wore kufi caps for a long time, both on stage with the band and outside of it, in his private/personal life.
 He is known for having changed various kufi models throughout the passing of time as well, as shown in the live performances of Weather Report from the 1970s and 1980s.
-Progressive rock Dutch legend Thijs van Leer also worn kufi caps during his early career with the band in the 1970s.
-He can be seen wearing one in the music video for House of the King (also the theme song for the British TV show Saxondale).
+Progressive rock Dutch legend Thijs van Leer also wore kufi caps during his early career with his band, Focus, in the 1970s.
+He can be seen wearing one in the music video for "House of the King" (also the theme song for the British TV show Saxondale).
+In addition, Rush drummer Neil Peart took to wearing a kufi during performances after touring Cameroon by bicycle in 1988.

-Rush drummer Neil Peart took to wearing a kufi during performances after a touring Cameroon by bicycle in 1988.
+In the beginning of the 2018 American action film The Equalizer 2, the character Robert McCall, played by Denzel Washington, is seen disguised as a Muslim and wearing a kufi.

-The caps were featured on dancers in the 2018 music video All the Stars by the artist Kendrick Lamar.
+The caps were featured as dancers in the 2018 music video "All the Stars" by the artist Kendrick Lamar.